Ghomi-Dev/Generic-Design-Patterns/README.md

 # Generic Design Patterns
-Generic Design Patterns project is generic implementation of popular design patterns as .Net PCL
+Generic Design Patterns project is generic implementation of popular design patterns as .Net Standard

 Separated in 3 parts